How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Extracting Driver Folder

-9. Open the extracted folder, copy its contents, then proceed to the ‘drivers’ folder in the Windows installation USB directory and paste them there.
+9. Open the extracted folder, copy its contents, and paste them into the ‘drivers’ folder on the USB.

 Pasting drivers into the USB